Wrightlab1/ZoomExpressAPI/README.md

-# Zoom Meeting SDK Sample Angular
+# Zoom Express API
 Use of this sample app is subject to our Terms of Use.

-This repo is an Angular app generated via the Angular CLI that uses the Zoom Meeting SDK to start and join Zoom meetings and webinars.
+This is a node.js/Express Server that acts as a backend APi server.
+This sServer can recieve API requests and forward them to the Zoom RESTful API and return the response.

 ## Installation
 To get started, clone the repo: